aaron-p1/threading.nvim/README.md

 calls to the main thread, where they are executed and returning the result to the thread.

-Note: Creating too many threads can be inefficient.
+**Note**: Creating too many threads can be inefficient.
 It is recommended to only create one thread and use it for example for registering callbacks (not yet implemented) or communicating with the main thread to delegate work to the thread (not yet implemented).
 Or if you have a really expensive function